Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Other out-of-pocket expenses

-Hence, it’s essential to keep a comprehensive record of all expenses related to the injury to ensure they are included in your final compensation payout.
+Hence, it’s essential to keep a comprehensive record of all expenses related to the injury to ensure they are reimbursed in a final compensation payout.

 General Damages (Pain and Suffering)

 In contrast, non-economic damages are more abstract since they compensate for accident-related pain, suffering, and emotional distress.
-Since non-economic damages don’t have a set monetary value and depend on how much your personal injuries have affected your life, quantifying them is difficult.
+It is challenging to calculate non-economic damages because they don’t have a set monetary value and depend on how much a personal injury has impacted your life.

 Public Liability Claim Payouts

-In Queensland, the compensation payout you receive for a successful public liability claim is determined by the severity of the injuries sustained.
-This calculation uses an Injury Scale Value between 0 and 100.
-A medical assessment and the court process determine your ISV value.
+In Queensland, the compensation payout for a successful public liability claim is determined by the severity of injuries.
+One component of a payout is pain and suffering, which is calculated using Injury Scale Values (ISV), which range between 1 and 100.
+A medical assessment will usually determine your ISV value.

 For example: